kelvin-273o15/paramount-client/docs/4-production/git_versioning.md

 Note: you need to add the script below on `flutter build appbundle --release`

-on codemagic you dont need to add the command of flutter just this command will do
+on codemagic you don't need to add the command of flutter just this command will do

 ```
 --build-number=$(($(google-play get-latest-build-number --package-name 'com.example.app') + 1))